-According to their website, “At MSR, we are engineers, tinkerers and passionate outdoor users–each with strong perspectives on how a product should work based on our own experiences in the wild places we love.
+“At MSR, we are engineers, tinkerers and passionate outdoor users–each with strong perspectives on how a product should work based on our own experiences in the wild places we love.
 But collectively, we believe that innovative solutions are bred by challenging convention, and that functionality, simplicity and reliability are the governing elements of enduring design.”

 MSR has grown significantly since its one-man beginnings in 1969 and has become a world leader in outdoor gear for high-level adventurers.
 The MSR team is still a tight-knit group, however, and they maintain strict control over the manufacturing process, with many of the items being manufactured in the same building where the developers and engineers design them.

 The MSR product line now includes outdoor gear in multiple categories including climbing, camping, and hiking.
 Each product is thoroughly tested before its released and undergoes a constant re-evaluation, and safety testing in MSR controlled labs.
 All this ensures that when you purchase and use MSR gear, you can trust that it will work, and will continue to work.

 The Whisperlite Camp Stove has been on the market and in use for over 25 years now and has seen hard service all around the world.
 Campers, hikers, adventurers, climbers, and even scientific expeditions have all used the WhisperLite in just about every condition imaginable on planet earth.